bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects/deployment.rst

 with respect to deployment on the engine.
 Specifically the descriptor
 defines:

-1. A *unique project ID* (i.e. a fully qualified symbolic name) for the project, by which it can be identified and referenced.
+1. A *unique project ID* (i.e., a fully qualified symbolic name) for the project, by which it can be identified and referenced.
 Also a current *development version* of the project is defined (please note that this version may, but does not necessarily have to be, identical with